Skip to main content

 By Kim Chaudoin |

-This spring the eyes of the nation focused on the University of Iowa women’s basketball superstar Caitlin Clark as she broke the NCAA-Division I scoring record on March 3 by making her 3,685th collegiate career point.
+This spring the eyes of the nation focused on the University of Iowa women’s basketball superstar Caitlin Clark as she broke the NCAA Division I scoring record in the spring on March 3 by making her 3,685th collegiate career point and went on to set new records in the WNBA this summer.

 The first to make college basketball history was Hutcheson, who has served as Lipscomb’s athletic director since 2008.
 During his tenure as post and the heart of the Bisons’ offense from 1986-1990, he scored double digits in every game of his four-year collegiate career and set numerous school records, many of which still stand.